JTRE London

 JTRE London is a real estate developer based in London, United Kingdom.
-It was founded by the European real estate developer JTRE with a total value of property developed at approximately €1.6 billion, featuring offices in Bratislava, Berlin and London.
+It was founded by the European real estate developer JTRE with a total value of property developed at approximately €3 billion, featuring offices in Bratislava, Prague, Berlin and London.
 The company was created in 2019.
+JTRE London’s portfolio is valued at nearly £1 billion.

 History

 In 2018, European real estate developer JTRE entered the UK market by purchasing land in Central London at 185 Park Street in the Bankside district of London.

+In the past the plot of land used to house offices of the Central Electricity Generating Board (CEGB), later National Grid plc.
+The land with legally compliant construction permission was purchased by JTRE in 2018 from Delancey’s DV4 client fund as a brownfield site having been cleared of all buildings.
+In the same year, construction of the Triptych Bankside development started.

-The company agreed to a construction loan of £177m with ICG Real Estate in 2020 and in the same year, construction of The Triptych Bankside development started.
-It is a residential, office, and retail development consisting of three towers designed by architects Squire and Partners.
-JTRE London was founded in 2019.
+JTRE London was founded in September 2019.
+In 2020 JTRE acquired a local developer of luxury real estate Sons&Co London United and the company agreed to a construction loan of £177m with ICG Real Estate.

+Its flagship project Triptych Bankside is a residential, office, and retail development consisting of three towers designed by architects Squire & Partners.

 JTRE London partnered with the Southwark-based United St Saviour's Charity to develop 57 self-contained apartments that will provide affordable homes for the borough's residents over the age of 60.

+The commercial launch of Triptych Bankside happened on 24th March 2022.